PacLII Home | Databases | WorldLII | Search | Feedback

 STCW Convention means the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers;

-Vanuatu waters means any area under the jurisdiction of Vanuatu as provided for under the Maritime Zones Act No. 6 o0;
+Vanuatu waters means any area under the jurisdiction of Vanuatu as provided for under the Maritime Zones Act No. 6 of 2010;

-vessel means any type of craft that is usecapable of being used for the purposes of m of maritime transportation and includes but not limited to any fishing vessel, hovercraft, non-displacement vessel, mobile off-shore unit, but does not include seaplanes or helicopters.
+vessel means any type of craft that is used or capable of being used for the purposes of maritime transportation and includes but not limited to any fishing vessel, hovercraft, non-displacement vessel, mobile off-shore unit, but does not include seaplanes or helicopters.

 (2) A reference in this Act to certificates, licences, permits and approvals means any certificate, licence, permit or approval that the Regulator is authorised to grant or issue under any law.